Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines

-This labelling scheme aligns with the RL principle of learning based on the information received from the next or future states.
-For example, see the $Q$-learning update in Eq.~\ref{eq:q-learning}.
-Thus, tracking remaining subtasks, rather than completed ones, ensures proper backpropagation of information.
-Furthermore, we track the RM state depth so that symmetric states get the same labels and can be merged.
+This labelling scheme aligns with the RL principle of learning from information contained in future states (see the $Q$-learning update in (\ref{eq:q-learning})).
+By tracking remaining subtasks rather than completed ones, the RM maintains the correct direction of information flow for value backpropagation.
+Furthermore, we track the RM state depth so that symmetric states get identical labels and can be merged.

-\begin{theorem} The labelling scheme in an agenda RM uniquely identifies the RM states with respect to the task progression. \end{theorem} \begin{proof}[Proof] Assume, for the sake of contradiction, that there exist two states with the same labels $\langle d, \tasksubset, x \rangle$ but different task progression.
-The task progression is different if either ($1$) the remaining subtasks, $\tasksubset$, are different; ($2$) the current objective, $x$, is different; or ($3$) the task progression stage is different for the same $\tasksubset$ and $x$.
-This can happen if the agent performs sequential subtasks.
-For example, in task \texttt{a}$\to$\texttt{b}$\to$\texttt{a}, the current objectives of \texttt{a} have same $\tasksubset = \set{}$ because there are no unordered subtasks.
-However, in this case, these RM states will be distinguished by $d$.
-Therefore, RM states with different task progression cannot have equal labels.
-Assume there are two states with different labels $\langle d_1, \tasksubset_1, x_1 \rangle$ and $\langle d_2, \tasksubset_2, x_2 \rangle$ but same task progression.
-However, the task progression is completely defined by $d$, $\tasksubset$, and $x$.
-Thus, $d_1=d_2$, $\tasksubset_1 = \tasksubset_2$, and $x_1 = x_2$.
-This completes the proof. \end{proof}
+\begin{proposition} The labelling scheme in an agenda RM uniquely identifies RM states with respect to task progression. \end{proposition} \begin{proof}[Proof] Assume, for the sake of contradiction, that two RM states have identical labels $\langle d, \tasksubset, x \rangle$ but correspond to different stages of task progression.
+However, task progression is completely determined by the remaining subtasks $\tasksubset$, current objective $x$, and RM-state depth $d$.
+If it were different for the same $\tasksubset$ and $x$, then the $d$ values would be different.
+For example, in task \texttt{a}$\to$\texttt{b}$\to$\texttt{a}, $d = 0$ for the first \texttt{a}, and $d = 2$ for the second \texttt{a}.
+Therefore, RM states cannot have equal labels at different task-progression stages.
+Conversely, if two states have identical task progression, then by definition they share the same $\tasksubset$, $d$, and $x$.
+Thus, their labels coincide. \end{proof}

-We translate the given numeric RM to an agenda RM using a similar algorithm to that of numeric-to-Boolean-RM translation.
+We translate the given numeric RM into an agenda RM using a similar algorithm to that of numeric-to-Boolean-RM translation.
 The translation differs only in the labelling scheme.
-The agenda RM already provides computational advantages over plain Boolean RMs due to state reduction.
-However, more advantages are gained after splitting the agenda-RM states with $x = T$.
+While the agenda RM already provides computational advantages via state reduction, converting it to a coupled RM yields even more benefits.